Glycine

 Does glycine make you sleepy?

-Research shows oral glycine elevates serotonin, reduces symptoms of insomnia, and improves sleep quality.
+Research shows oral glycine elevates serotonin, reduces concerns of sleep quality, and improves sleep quality.
 Other studies suggest it may help you bounce back to healthy sleep cycles after a period of disrupted sleep.

 When should I take glycine?